WeirdMidas/SkySceneAddon/README.md

 - https://github.com/OneB1ank/A1Memory?tab=readme-ov-file

+If you have kernel 5.10 and Android 12-14, you can choose to use [freezeit](https://github.com/jark006/freezeitVS), a module that allows you to automatically freeze processes that the user is not using at the moment.
+This generally reduces CPU and RAM consumption a little and increases battery life.
+However, Xposed is required so that the user can use it without some errors such as affecting SElinux.

 ### Tips that may be useful
 - For phones with 6 small cores: If you are using a phone with 6 small cores (a 6x2), you can set affinity for kswapd to run on these cores and add 6 kswapd threads.
 This way, you can extract the maximum from swapping without even touching the big cores, reducing energy consumption and proportionally improving swap throughput by up to ~60%.